aibatko/Game/README.md

 - Basic player movement (left, right, and jumping)
 - Simple gravity and collision with platforms
-- Shooting bullets with the `F` key
+- Shooting bullets with the left mouse button
 - A few example platforms for parkour
 - Enemies that spawn periodically and can be destroyed with bullets
 - A scrolling camera that follows the player